The Perfect Smoothie Recipe

 Step 1 | Choose Your Liquid

 You’ll start with your liquid base.
 I like ½ -1 cup of unsweetened non-dairy milk, coconut water, or even plain filtered water.
-For a bowl (which can seem more satisfying and filling than drinking a smoothie from a cup) or a thicker smoothie, use less liquid.
+Avoid fruit juice since you’re adding fresh fruit later and we want to keep the sugar content down for a more balanced, satisfying smoothie.
+For a bowl (which can seem more satisfying and filling than drinking a smoothie from a cup) or a thicker smoothie, use less liquid and for a smoothie you’re planning on drinking from a straw or cup, use more liquid.

 Step 2 | Power Up With Greens

-Next, add your greens.
+Next, add your greens (or other veggies).
 Smoothies are a great way to sneak in your veggies!
-I love adding spinach, riced cauliflower, or other greens – you won’t even taste them!
+I love adding spinach, riced cauliflower, zucchini or other greens like kale or even Romaine lettuce – you won’t even taste them!

-Then you’ll add fruit (not as much as you’d think!) and some healthy fats - think chia seeds, avocado, and nut butters.
-Here’s a tip: I always add avocado and/or banana to my smoothie to make it creamy.
-If you’re using another fruit besides a banana, adding half an avocado is a great way to keep the consistency smooth and creamy without the extra sugar!
+Here’s another tip - I pretty much always add avocado and/or banana to my smoothie to make it creamy.
+If you’re not using banana, adding half an avocado is a great way to keep the consistency smooth and creamy!

 Step 5 | Pump It Up